 As you see in the above output, the maximum supported RAM size is 16 GB, and the number of available RAM slots (DIMM) are 2.

-You might want to the currently installed RAM size.
+You might want to check the currently installed RAM size.
 To do so, run:

 $ sudo dmidecode -t 17